browserengineering/book/book/security.md

 [^tls]: Well...
 Our connection isn't encrypted, so an attacker could
     read it from an open Wifi connection.
 But another *server* couldn't.
-Or, another server could hijack our DNS and redirect our hostname to a different IP address, and then steal our cookies.
+Or how about this attack: another server could hijack our DNS and redirect our hostname to a different IP address, and then steal our cookies.
 Some ISPs support DNSSEC, which prevents this, but not all.
-    Or, a state-level attacker could announce fradulent BGP routes, which would send even a correctly-retrieved IP address to the wrong physical computer.
+    Or maybe this attack: a state-level attacker could announce fradulent BGP routes, which would send even a correctly-retrieved IP address to the wrong physical computer.
 (Security is very hard.)